Acting

 You will need to be pro-active and resourceful when looking for work.
 Although there are advertised roles, many aren’t, so you will need to build your own network of contacts.
 Websites like the Stage and Mandy are a good source for current events and roles in theatre, TV, and film.
 Keep up to date about upcoming film and TV productions on IMDB.com or IMDB Pro (there is a subscription fee) to contact production teams and casting directors.

-Networking is also key.
-With only a fraction of roles being advertised it’s important to find other sources of information on potential jobs.
-Pro-actively reach out to casting directors, theatre companies, production companies to put yourself forward for opportunities and/or find out if anything is happening in the future.
 Wherever possible attend industry events, workshops, webinars etc. This is an opportunity to hear from various industry professionals, attend workshops and network with people at varying stages of their career.

-Although salaries can be very high for the most high-profile actors, they are the exception, not the rule.
+Although salaries can be very high for the most high-profile individuals working in the industry, they are the exception, not the rule.
 You can find more information on minimum wages on the Equity website, which is the trade union for creative practitioners.
 Securing an agent can help with getting work as they will actively work on your behalf to find suitable roles.
-Depending on the contract/agreement they have with an agent, some actors still pro-actively look for their own work.
-Securing an agent is also a competitive process and will often require you to contact them directly yourself or apply and often inviting them to see you perform.
-When looking for an agent, choose one that reflects your skills and interests and works with (and finds work for actors) in the type of roles and productions you are interested in.
+Depending on the contract/agreement they have with an agent, some performers still pro-actively look for their own work.

 The UK Equality Act 2010 has a number of protected characteristics to prevent discrimination due to your age, disability, gender reassignment, race, religion or beliefs, sex or sexual orientation.
 For further information on the Equality Act 2010 and to find out where and how you are protected, and what to do if you feel you have been discriminated against, visit the UK Government’s webpages on discrimination.